Every man wants a chiseled chest, and every woman dreams of firm breasts without surgery.

 Target: Pectoralis major, pectoralis minor, anterior deltoids, triceps brachii, core, supraspinatus

-This does not mean that wide push-ups do not activate all those same muscles as well, but certainly to a lesser extent since most of the focus shifts towards the pecs (especially toward outer chest muscles).
+This doesn't mean that wide push-ups don't activate all those same muscles as well, but certainly to a lesser extent since most of the focus shifts towards the pecs (especially toward outer chest muscles).

-The stretching of the outer part of your chest is noticeable during this exercise.
+The stretching of the outer part of your chest is noticeable during this exercise and it's where you'll fele the burn the most.
 Therefore you can expect delayed onset muscle soreness (DOMS) at least the first few times.[1]

-Wide push-ups are quite demanding on the shoulders, so I do not recommend them to clients who have recently had a rotator cuff injury, a torn labrum, or some other injury to that region.
+Because of the hand position, wide push-ups are quite demanding on the shoulders, so I don't recommend them to clients who have recently had shoulder issues such as a rotator cuff injury, a torn labrum, or some other injury to that region.

-Garage Gym Pro Tip: You can point your fingers forward, but it will be even more effective to point them to the outside.
+You can point your fingers forward, but the wide grip push-up will be even more effective if you angle your hands slightly, pointing them to the outside.

 3. Close Grip Push-Ups